ganesshkumar/Crypto_analysis/README.md

             strong_buy
             buy
             sell
-            strong_sel
+            strong_sell
         Stage 2: OSC analysis on the "strong_buy list" that we got from the analysis in earlier stage and generate: recommanded_list

-        stage 1,2 can be done on different intervel of times:
+        stage 1,2 can be done on different intervels of time:
             1 minute
             5 minutes
             15 minutes